groovemonkey/topologicalsort/README.md

 		// handle the error
 		panic(err)
 	}
+	fmt.Println("Sorted Keys:", graph.SortedKeys())
-	fmt.Println("Sorted order:", sorted)
+	fmt.Println("Sorted Data:", graph.SortedValues())
 }
 ```

 Running this will get you output like:

 ```
-Sorted order: [make libc gcc build-essential]
+Sorted Keys: [libc gcc make build-essential]
+Sorted Data: [libc-data gcc-data make-data be-data]
 ```

-In other words, if you install the packages in this order, you'll never hit an error due to a missing dependency.
+In practical terms, if you install the packages in this order, you'll never hit an error due to a missing dependency.

 ## Advanced Usage: enabling dependencies between HCL config blocks